MichaelKentBurns/mcc/README.md

 The year was early 1986, a full 40 years ago.
 It wasn't a full compiler yet (and never will), but it is a very powerful preprocessor.

+Our development environment at the time was on Apollo Computer workstations, based on the Motorola 68000 processor.
+It ran the Domain/OS which was a proprietary UNIX like system.
+Apollo was in business from 1980-1989 until it was purchased by Hewlett Packard.
+That model eventually gave way to the HP workstations.

 ### Precompilation.

 The reason for that power was that I had implemented "pre-compiled header files".